ninchistudios/musicproduction/end-to-end-checklist.md

 ### Chord Progression

 * People love simple
+* It's tempting to try complex and unique chord progressions, but people enjoy basic "four chords and the truth" as much as unique stuff

 ### Arranging

+* Start with the biggest chorus, and work back from there, stripping away elements
-Try to include something surprising or unique in the arrangement to create interest.
+* Try to include something surprising or unique in the arrangement to create interest.
 Take the listener on a journey.

-The song should grab the listener in the first verse/chorus, but don't give the listener everything.
+* The song should grab the listener in the first verse/chorus, but don't give the listener everything.
 There should be some buildup/freshness, or the song will disappoint over time.

-Repetition is ok with a good arrangement.
+* Repetition is ok with a good arrangement.
 Even if the lyrics repeat, the arrangement should change and progress and stay fresh and interesting from section to section.

-The vocal is the most restrictive element of the arrangement.
+* The vocal is the most restrictive element of the arrangement.
 Ensure that it's set for the vocalist's sweet spot, even if every other instrument needs to be transposed.
+* Rule of 3: no more than 3 melodic phrases at once to avoid crowded and confused tracks
+* use silences and instrument swaps
+* stack elements doing the same melody (e.g. vocal and lead) for a full effect

 ![Vocal Map](https://i.imgur.com/MjjWiBh.jpg "Vocal Map")